patrickhousley/devoptics-workshop/insights.md

 * Optimal time for maintenance/upgrades

 ## Take a Tour of DevOptics Run Insights
 Run insights provide you with a real-time and historical view of job and pipeline activity.
 You can connect any number of masters for an aggregate view across the organization.
 Masters can be a heterogeneous mix of CloudBees Core and Jenkins.
-Metrics are viewable over an adjustable time period
+Metrics are viewable over an adjustable time period.

 Click on Run Insights in the top navbar to switch to this view <p><img src="img/insights/insights_view.png" width=800/>